 Advance Guard Again

-Brigadier General Fraser was put in command of Burgoyne’s advance guard, some 1,200 troops now trained as light infantry.
-The army launched itself from the mouth of the Richelieu River into Lake Champlain in an armada of Bateaux and canoes.
-Moving quickly, Fraser’s forces screened the advance on the impregnable Fort Ticonderoga and seized it in a coup de main as the American defenders retreated in the dark of night.
-Fraser himself led the troops and hoisted up a British flag.
+Brigadier General Fraser took command of Burgoyne’s advance guard, consisting of about 1,200 troops now trained as light infantry.
+The army launched from the mouth of the Richelieu River into Lake Champlain in an array of bateaux and canoes.
+Moving swiftly, Fraser’s forces protected the advance toward Fort Ticonderoga and captured it during a surprise attack as the American defenders retreated into the night.
+Fraser himself led the troops and raised a British flag.

 A Hot Pursuit